hvhoang/gwt-angular/README.md

 Thanks
 ======
-I'd like to thank the following individuals who showed interest in this project and provided valuable feedback to make the project better.
+I'd like to thank the following entities and individuals.

+- GitHub for Hosting the GIT repository
+- Sonatype for Hosting the binary artifacts

-- Eyal Shaked
+- Eyal Shaked for reporting build issues